DataRSLI/DataCleanClass/CodeBook.md

 	(tBodyAccJerk-XYZ and tBodyGyroJerk-XYZ)
 	(Note: Acc  for X,Y,Z:standard gravity units 'g') (Note: Gyro for X,Y,Z:units are radians/second)
-	(Note: Mean and Standard Deviation of these measures for each axis)
+	(Note: These varibles capture the Mean and Standard Deviation for each axis)

 	"13" "tBodyAccJerk.MeanValues.X"
 	"14" "tBodyAccJerk.MeanValues.Y"